Célébrons l’immersion française!

 During this week (and month!) of celebration, CPF members organized events across the province.
 Students and their families were invited to celebrate and share their achievements in French Immersion programs.
 Chapters also hosted appreciation events for their volunteers, usually involving delicious French treats!

-Here are a few ways that CPF chapters around BC & Yukon celebrated French Immersion in their communities!
+Here are a few ways that CPF chapters around BC & Yukon celebrated French Immersion in their communities in 2017!

 CPF Bulkley Valley